 Real estate is a reassuring and durable investment, that has a good return and has a limited risk.
 It’s not surprising that both private individuals and professional investors sometimes invest in real estate rather than on the stock market.
 However, a guaranteed success in your real estate investment is not that simple.
 Different types of financing, fiscal optimization, applicable laws… many different subjects you should know and understand in order to succeed!
 Hence the importance of relying on the experience of an expert.

-On the basis of my experience and as the founder of the Nexvia agency, here are my top 10 tips and tricks to ensure the prosperity of your rental investment.
+Here are the top 10 tips and tricks to ensure the prosperity of your rental investment.

 1. Renting your own property or not